AKG2381/FinalProject/README.md

 5.By logging in as admin ,can edit the menu.

-6.By registering, and logging un as user can order the food.
+6.By registering, and logging in as user can order the food.

-7.Need to run main.py module for function the whole project
+7.Need to run main.py module for functioning project